 Other supportive evidence is affirmed most by astrophysicists that the universe has a beginning, and that the universe is expanding.
 Other philosophical argument for a beginning can be formulated as follows,

-A) If an infinite number of moments occurred before now, then now would never have come, since it is impossible to traverse an infinite number of moments.
+A) If an infinite number of moments occurred before now, then now would never have come, since it is impossible to traverse (or travel across) an infinite number of moments.

 B) But now has come.